 But who do you talk to about stuff like this anyway ?
 The disappointment, the shame, the kick in the teeth.
 Your family ?
 No way!
 You have your image to keep up.
 Your friends ?
 No, you earn significantly more than them (even though you've been stiffed on your bonus), so they would never understand.
 Your work colleagues ?
 Never!
 First of all, the firm says you shouldn't tell anyone, and secondly, you never let your co-workers see that you are vulnerable.
 Never show weakness.
 So, you have to take it like a man, and deal with it the best you can.

 Listen, I'm not completely deluded; I knew it hadn't been a great year, and, yes, I suppose in a way I was lucky to still have a job (a few of my co-workers, who put in as much hard work and effort as me, have been laid off in the last few months).
 So when I went into the office to see my Managing Director, I had managed my own expectations.
-I'd been shafted on my 2011 bonus, and the same MD assured me then that he'd take care of me for 2012.
+I'd been shafted on my last bonus, and the same MD assured me then that he'd take care of me next time.
 Maybe I was foolish to believe him, but with the consensus expecting - 20% on 2011, I expected to be at least flat on the year.
 But no, I came in at - 25%, a real kick in the teeth.

 I wanted to scramble over the desk and rip his throat out.
 I wanted to yell that he was a lying bastard and that he had no right to make promises he had no intention of keeping.
 But, of course, I said and did nothing.
 I took it on the chin, and walked out trying my best not to let the others see how disappointed I was.

 When I got home that evening, I literally cried in frustration.
 I know it's difficult to feel sorry for someone who makes the kind of money I make, but I'm not after sympathy - I'm just after just justice.
 I deserved a bigger bonus.
 I'd worked my socks off last year, and I was lied to by my ultimate boss.